sujith-eag/Learning_Journey/Bash Linux/Untitled/2 OS Kernel.md

-## Linux with Operating System Concepts

-Why Linux?

-Free
-Open-source, code can be enhanced
-More access to and control over OS (admin point of view) teaches more of computers and OS
-Quick fixes by the community for major issues.
-Portable OS can be used in many hardware.

-No commercial support, so support is not guaranteed. (main issue for org) Might lag behind on features and security fixes.

 ***What is an operating system?***
 A computer’s OS is a collection of programs that, as a whole, support our use of the computer through managing hardware resources and running processes.
 Operating systems usually comprise many different programs.
 The heart of the OS is a single program called the kernel.
 The kernel is loaded into memory when a computer is booted, and it remains resident in memory until the computer is shut down.